top of page

 LEVERKUSEN-8.jpg

-Once inside the ground there are the usual food and drink options at the concession stands and payment is either with your own contactless debit/credit card, by mobile phone (Apple Pay or Google Pay) or using the BayArena Card which needs preloading.
+Once inside the ground there are the usual food and drink options at the concession stands and payment is either with your own contactless debit/credit card, by mobile phone (Apple Pay or Google Pay).
 No cash in other words.

 There's a supporter's bar at the stadium called the Schwadbud which opened in 2014 and is bedecked in Leverkusen memorabilia.
 It opens two hours before kick-off (entry with a valid match ticket only) and although it gets crowded on a matchday, it's a good place to meet members of the Werkself support.